jex004/Recipe-Complexity-Report/README.md

 # An Analysis on the Relationship Between Recipe Complexity and Recipe Popularity
-Report by Jenny Xu and Claire Lee
+Report by Jenny Xu & Claire Lee

 ## Overview